D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: D-bound and Bekenstein bound for McVittie Solution

 The McVittie solution in the phantom background with the barotropic equation of state $\omega <-1$ have been studied in \cite{valij, cal*}.
 A phantom dominated universe evolves toward a finite time big rip singularity \cite{sing} as

 where $a_{0}$ is a constant.
 The derivation of Hubble parameter is straightforward and concisely is given by

 For the phantom background, the D-bound is the same as the general equation ($\ref{dmc}$) where the Hubble parameter is replaced by (\ref{H**}).
-Regarding (\ref{r1}) and (\ref{r2}), at the early times (as $t \to 0$), both the black hole horizon $R_1$ and the cosmological apparent horizon $R_2$ exist, and they are located approximately at $2m_0$ and $1/H$, respectively.
-This is supported by the fact that big rip time $t_{rip}$ is large enough and then $H$ is small and consequently the approximation relation $\sin(\psi)\approx\psi$ is valid.
-As time progresses, $H$ and consequently $\rho (t)$ grow up and diverge at the finite time big rip state.
-Then, one can not use the dilute system approximation for the late time cosmology of phantom dominated FRW universe.
-The consequence is that for the McVittie solution in the phantom background, the coincidence of the obtained general D-bound (\ref{dmc}) and the Bekenstein bound (\ref{bmc}) happens only for the early times which the system is diluted and as the universe expands, which is going to be a non-dilute system, these two bounds deviate.
-Moreover, for a phantom background, the behaviors of apparent horizons (\ref{r1}) and (\ref{r2}) of the McVittie solution are as follows.
-During the expansion of the universe, $R_2$ shrinks while $R_1$ expands, until they meet and merge at a critical time, $t_c$.
-Thereafter, the corresponding horizons are disappeared and a cosmological naked singularity is left behind.
-Then, the total apparent horizon entropy decreases during this evolution and jumps to zero value at $t_c$.
-This behavior is one of the weird features of the cosmological phantom fluid, which leads to the violation of the second law of thermodynamics in many ways \cite{vio}.
+Regarding (\ref{r1}), (\ref{r2}) and (\ref{H**}), one can discuss about the dilute system limit and consequently the coincidence of the D-bound and the Bekenstein bound for a phantom background as follows. \begin{itemize} \item At the early times, both the local apparent horizon $R_1$ and the cosmological horizon $R_2$ exist, and they are located approximately at $2m_0$ and $1/H$, respectively.
+At the early times when the phantom field is not the dominant field, the dilute system limit is provided.
+This is supported by the fact that for small $t$ values, and since big rip time $t_{rip}$ is large enough, then $H$ is small and consequently the approximation relation $\sin(\psi)\approx\psi$ is valid. \item As time progresses, the phantom field dominates the cosmos such that $H$ and consequently $\rho (t)$ grow up and diverge at the finite time big rip state.
+Then, the dilute system approximation fails for the late time cosmology when the phantom field dominates the universe. \end{itemize} The consequence of the above two points is that for the McVittie solution in the phantom background, the coincidence of the obtained general D-bound (\ref{dmc}) and the Bekenstein bound (\ref{bmc}) happens only for the early times when the phantom field is not the dominant field in the universe and consequently the dilute system limit is provided.
+As the cosmic time progresses and the phantom field dominates the universe, the dilute system limit fails and these two bounds deviate.
+This behavior is one of the weird features of the cosmological phantom fluid, which also leads to the violation of the second law of thermodynamics in many ways \cite{vio}.
+Here, one notes that the asymptotic behavior of McVittie horizons is far from trivial and differs significantly from an FLRW solution in extreme regimes, see \cite{78} where the effect of the cosmological expansion, for the different choices of scale factor, on the causal structure of the McVittie solution is studied.